Aatu/chat/README.md

 # Chat assignement for a job application

 This is a demo project for a job application.
-This was made in one day.
-Do not expect the quality and scope to reflect more than one day worth of work.
+Took one work day to make.
+Scope and quality reflects time constraint.
+Sorry about that:3

 ## Technologies used